 Generation Names & Labels

 Generation Names List – Timeline of 7 Living Generations with Characteristics

 Living generation names in order with ages and characteristics.
 Which of the 7 living generations are you?
 A youthful, digital-native Generation Z child, a 20-30 something Millennial who clearly remembers 9/11, or a more senior member of the Silent Generation?
 ADDucation’s generations names list focuses on the seven living generations that make up western populations today.
 Researchers and demographers love to group people together and label them with generation names so they can talk about generational trends in general terms.
 People born at the same time, in the same locality, that have lived through similar life experiences, are known as “birth cohorts” and tend to have similar prospects, outlooks, preferences and value systems.
-ADDucation’s generations names list focuses on the living generations that make up western populations today.
-The birth years are only a guide – if you’re born a few years either side of a generation gap take a look at the generation characteristics and decide for yourself.

 ADDucation Tips: Click column headings with arrows to sort our chart of generation names.
 Click the + icon to show any hidden columns.
 Set your browser to full screen and zoom out to display as many columns as possible.
 Start typing in the Filter table box to find anything inside the generations table.